SUPPORTING THE PROFESSIONALS WHO WORK WITH DEAF CHILDREN

 ‘The Ewings were ambassadors who made a difference,’ says Professor Kevin Munro, Ewing Professor of Audiology at University of Manchester.
 ‘They recognised the importance of early identification and intervention, and of early involvement of the family.
 They were hugely influential and their impact is recognised throughout the world.’

-Today, Ewing Foundation’s team of specialist audiology technicians and education consultants work with deaf children and their teachers in the classroom.
-They ensure that hearing technology is working correctly, and that students and teachers can communicate effectively with one another.
+Today, our team of Education Advisors and Technology Consultants work with deaf children and their teachers in the classroom.
+We ensure that hearing technology is working correctly, and that students and teachers can communicate effectively with one another.
 Please contact us if you have any questions.